 helping to further support equity at Las Positas College.
 The table below outlines

-how to move through the Faculty CPL course request process to student submission of
+how to move through the credit for prior learning course request process.

 - Transfer Evaluation System: Las Positas College